 Sprinkle with Cotija cheese, or Parmesan if you can't find Cotija.
 Queso fresco and feta can work here as well.
 You can pierce with a wooden skewer or not.
 If choosing to use the wooden skewer, soak them in water for 30 minutes to avoid scorching on the grill.

-Click here for the full Mexican Street Corn recipe ingredients and instructions.
+Click here for the full Mexican Street Corn recipe ingredients, step by step video and instructions.

 Do I have to grill the corn?

 Although I love the charred bits from grilling the corn, you can boil the corn cobs for 5 minutes in a large pot of water on your stove top.